 th year in a row, HMAS Penguin held the 'Gate to Gate Fun Run and Walk' in 2016 but for the second year 'running' used it to bring attention to family and domestic violence.

 November 25, 2016 by Mr James McPherson (author), LSIS Justin Brown (photographer), LSIS Lee-Anne Mack (photographer)

-Members of HMAS Stirling, with cardboard cut-outs of women that represent victims of domestic violence in support of White Ribbon on HMAS Stirling Quarterdeck, Western Australia.
+Members of HMAS Stirling, with cardboard cut-outs of women which represent victims of domestic violence, in support of White Ribbon on HMAS Stirling Quarterdeck, Western Australia.